 - 69.2% of 70-79 year olds

 Worldwide, only about 1 in 6 men with moderate to severe erectile dysfunction seeks help from health professionals.
-The majority suffer in silence.
+The majority suffers in silence.

 Recent behavioural addiction research suggests that the loss of libido and performance occur because heavy users are numbing their brain’s normal response to pleasure.
 Years of overriding the natural limits of libido with intense stimulation desensitizes the user’s response to the neurochemical dopamine which is behind sexual desire and erections.